joomengine/jcb-documentation/069-Join-Fields-in-the-admin-list-view-with-field-relations.md

 * **Email (if present)**, or
 * **Website (if no email)**

-All in one column beside the preacher’s name.
+All in one column beside the preacher's name.

 ---